-- a) Capacity Building RAC-Technicians Trainings: 8500 nos. trained. - b) Institutional Strengthening One training for the ITI instructors completed. - c) Technicians Certification System Concept note for the national implementation of Certification prepared and discussed in Stakeholder Consultation workshop and proceedings prepared.
+- a) Capacity Building Training of 12,652 RAC service technicians have been completed.
+Training of balance 4,348 RAC service technicians will be completed by December 2022. - b) Institutional Strengthening Sixty Trainers have been trained through Training of Trainers (TOT) Programmes, knowledge products were developed printed and widely disseminated, including among the training partners across the country. - c) Technicians Certification System Concept note for the national implementation of Certification prepared and discussed in Stakeholder Consultation workshop and proceedings prepared.

-d) Technician's training hand book in English and Hindi versions was brought out and distributed amongst the 15 training partners of GIZ.
-The training material for RAC service technicians was updated.
+- d) Technician's training hand book in English and Hindi versions was brought out and distributed amongst the 15 training partners of GIZ.
+The training material for RAC service technicians was updated. - e) Syllabus for RAC service trade (ITIs) has been updated to include alternative refrigerants including flammable refrigerants and good service practices.